lucax88x/PrimitiveObsession/README.md

 }
 ````

-That's the first step to avoid convoluted registration expression with AutoFac.

-We can enhance the solution in a couple of ways, which will be shown in few lines, but before delving into details, let's elaborate on the Primitive Obsession: what is it, and in which way is it detrimental to the quality of code.

-The common solution is just to wrap the primitives in DTO class: DDD calls them Value Object.
+So, the basic trick for dealing with primitives in Autofac is: don't use primitives.
+Instead, use DTO that wrap one or multiple primitive values.
+DDD calls those DTO Value Object.
+Be explicit: [explicit is better than implicit](https://www.python.org/dev/peps/pep-0020/).

 In the the very short post [Primitive Obsession](http://wiki.c2.com/?PrimitiveObsession) Jb Rainsberger claims those kind of Vlaue Object

 > [...] become "attractive code", meaning literally a class/module that attracts behavior towards it as new methods/functions.
 For example, instead of scattering all the parsing/formatting behavior for dates stored as text, introduce a DateFormat class which attracts that behavior as methods called parse() and format(), almost like magic.

 So, it's likely that just by introducing the class `URL` you will end up enhancing it with some formatting or validation logic, which you could not do with a plain, primitive `string`.

+That's the first step to avoid convoluted registration expression with AutoFac.
+Now, let's see how to make the solution nicer.

 ## Enhancing the solution